Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Dear [Hiring Manager’s Name]

-I am writing to convey my enthusiasm for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
-As a highly skilled and experienced individual in [Your profession] I am confident that I will be the perfect candidate for this opportunity.
+I am writing to convey my desire to be considered for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
+As an expert and experienced [Your profession], I believe I would be an ideal candidate for this position.

 Thank you for taking the time to consider my application.
-I am looking forward to receiving your feedback.
+I look forward to receiving your feedback.

 Sincerely,